• Skip to main content

 Butter Cake is an old-fashioned cake that makes butter the star ingredient – it's known for its rich and buttery flavour as the name suggests.

+It's lighter in texture but greater in volume compared to pound cakes.
 It has a denser texture when compared with a sponge cake (which generally contain very little or no butter or other fats).

 Butter Cake is extremely versatile and can be enjoyed plain, or with various fillings, frostings, icings and glazes.